 What is added value?

-- breadth – the range of knowledge, skills and understanding that learners have developed throughout the Course
+- breadth – the range of knowledge, skills and understanding that the learner has developed throughout the course;

-- challenge – how learners have deepened or extended their knowledge and/or skills
+- challenge – how the learner has deepened their knowledge and extended their skills; and

-- application – how well learners can apply their knowledge and/or skills to different situations
+- application – how well the learner can apply their knowledge and skills to different situations

-This is known as the ‘added value’ of the Course, and it applies to all Courses at National 4 and above.
+This is known as the ‘added value’ of the course.

 How is added value assessed?

 Added value is assessed through the Added Value Unit at National 4, and the Course assessment at National 5, Higher and Advanced Higher.
 Find out more about added value.

 Why are there no external exams at National 4?

 National 4 follows a similar model to the Higher National Certificate (HNC) and Higher National Diploma (HND), which do not have exams and are internally assessed.
 There is also a number of National 5 and Higher Courses which do not have exams.
 Internal assessment is more suitable for qualifications at SCQF level 4 and National 4 Courses are mainly assessed through coursework that allows learners to demonstrate what they can do.
 This will help to build learners’ confidence and prepare them for National 5 or for moving on to college, training or employment.